jamesmcm/vopono/USERGUIDE.md

 postup = "/home/archie/postup.sh"
 predown = "/home/archie/predown.sh"
 user = "archie"
+dns = "8.8.8.8"
 # custom_config = "/home/user/vpn/mycustomconfig.ovpn"
 ```

 Note that the values are case-sensitive.
 If you use a custom config file
 then you should not set the provider or server (setting the protocol is
 also optional).

+The current network namespace name is provided to the PostUp and PreDown
+scripts in the environment variable `$VOPONO_NS`.
+It is temporarily set
+when running these scripts only.

 ### Host scripts